Cape Town, 13 April 1885

 After we played, we all ran down to Table Bay and swam in the sea before returning to our different houses.
 Some, like myself, stayed in their own rooms, in big houses.
 Some lived in small houses that look more like two bedroom barns, sleeping at times up to 30 children in one room.
 (8)

 As we grew into our early teenage years, the games of bat and ball and dancing in circles evolved into a quest for adventure.
 This is how it happened that some of us exchanged late night swimming at Table Bay with venturing ever higher up on Table Mountain.
 By the age of 16, Table Mountain was part of our lives as much as our daily bread.

 What no one of us comprehended that night was that our forays onto the mountain were mostly training for far bigger adventures that awaited each of our group of friends.
-Some involving actual battle and war; some, revolution and a fight for freedom and as in my case, something altogether more ordinary and yet, so elusive, that it would completely consume my life – unlocking the many mysteries of the curing of bacon and along the way, learning the art of living.
+Some involving actual battle and war; some, revolution and a fight for freedom and as in my case, something altogether more ordinary and yet, so elusive, that it would completely consume my life – unlock the many mysteries and the art of curing bacon and along the way, learning the art of living.

 (c) eben van tonder

 Stay in touch